 While it is impossible to predict when and where a natural disaster will occur, there are steps that you can take to be prepared.
 For instance, keep an emergency kit in your home and office that includes non-perishable food, water, a first-aid kit, a flashlight, and batteries.
 Make sure you have a plan for how you and your family will communicate if you are separated.
 And stay informed about the latest weather conditions and watches/warnings in your area.

 By taking some simple steps like these ahead of time, you can minimize the impact of a natural disaster on you and your loved ones.
-Natural disasters can strike anywhere at any time, and they often occur suddenly, with little time to prepare.
-With that in mind, it is important to be aware of the most common natural disasters and how to prepare for them.
+Natural disasters can cause immense loss of property and lives.
+Therefore, it is critical to prepare and plan ahead of time in order to minimize the impact of the disaster on the affected area.
 Here is a look at the most common natural disasters and some tips on how you can stay safe.

 What are the most common natural disasters in the world?

 There are many different types of natural disasters that can occur around the world.
 Some of the most common include hurricanes, typhoons, earthquakes, tsunamis, and volcanoes.
 Each of these disasters can cause immense damage to property as well as loss of life.